kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### I have a couple of pending pods, but there was no scale up?

-CA doesn't scale up the cluster when expansion of any of the node groups (for which it is configured) will not make the pods schedule.
+CA doesn't scale up the cluster when expansion of any of the node groups (for which it is configured) will not make the pods schedulable.
 One of the possible reasons is that the pod has too big requests (ex.
 100 cpus) or too specific requests (like node selector) that cannot be fulfilled with the current nodes.
 The other reason is that all of the relevant node groups are at their maximum size.